alan-maguire/wss/README.md

 ```

 It provides breakdowns of page accesses, both anonymous and file-backed
 per generation and also breaks down results by cgroup.
-There is a catch
-though which we need to explain before we move on to taking measurements.

 There are a few different modes of multi-gen LRU operation, and for accurate
 working set size estimation we need to understand them.
 As well as
 supporting 'y', we can specify any combination of: